-In August of 2016, the City of Jacksonville released an RFP to inventory all trees located in the city under the management of the Public Works Department.
+In August of 2016, the City of Jacksonville released an RFP to inventory all the city trees under the management of the Public Works Department.
 The ArborPro team successfully inventoried 27,000 trees in 75 parks.
-Following the completion of the Parks Tree Inventory, the City of Jacksonville amended the contract for ArborPro, Inc. to re-survey 27,000 street trees from a previous tree inventory project.
-The City of Jacksonville is now using the ArborPro Tree Management system to manage it’s Urban Forest.
+After completing the parks tree inventory, the City of Jacksonville amended the contract for ArborPro, Inc. to survey 27,000 street trees previously inventoried during a past tree inventory project.
+The City of Jacksonville now uses the ArborPro Tree Management System to manage it’s Urban Forest.

-On April 28, 2015, the City of Grand Rapids, Michigan awarded their tree inventory project to ArborPro, Inc. The project included a comprehensive city-wide tree inventory including stumps and vacant planting sites.
+In April 2015, the City of Grand Rapids, Michigan awarded their tree inventory project to ArborPro, Inc. The project included a comprehensive city-wide tree inventory including stumps and vacant planting sites.
 Over the course of a few months, ArborPro, Inc. inventoried over 73,000 trees throughout the City.
-The lead project manager for ArborPro, Inc was William Brown.
-William provided the City Arborist, Joe Sulak, with weekly updates of the project progress and kept constant communication with Mr. Sulak.
-The local government project was completed with a two-man team from September of 2015 through March of 2016.
-Due to winter weather conditions the ArborPro team was not working in Grand Rapids in the months of December and January.
-Following the completion of the project Mr. Sulak sent us the quoted email below thanking William for his hard work and his professionalism throughout the project.
+Lead ArborPro project manager, William Brown kept constant communication with the city arborist, Joe Sulak, providing him weekly updates on the project’s progress.
+A two-man ArborPro completed this project in less than five months.
+Following the completion of the project Mr. Sulak sent an email, quoted below, thanking William for his hard work and professionalism throughout the project.

 Good Morning Bill,

 The way you have structured the Oakhill survey is great.
 I really appreciate all you have done on this project and the regular updates.
 The survey has been completed in a professional manner and when I have spot checked data, it has been accurate.
 We will be presenting the data to the City Commission probably mid-summer.